Horton Hall: History

 By 1781, the Montagus had run out of male heirs and the entire estate was sold to Sir Robert Gunning.
 Horton House was described in 1791 as a spacious mansion of great beauty set in an extensive park with a pavilion at both ends of the park with follies, a menagerie, temples, serpentine lakes as well as out-buildings.
 By the time that James Storer presented his engraving of the house in 1812, the house looked much as it did in 1935 but with the domes missing, presumed demolished.
 Four generations of the Gunning family lived at Horton Hall until 1888 when it was sold for its investment potential to Pickering Phipps II, a Northampton brewer.
 Phipps leased the house as a boarding school until 1899, when the lease expired.
-Horton Hall had been neglected but was purchased the same year by George Winterbottom, a wealthy industrialist, together with the greater estate including land and properties in the villages and parishes of Horton, Hackleton, Piddington, Quinton, Preston Deanery, Stoke Goldington, Ravenstone, Roade and Hanslope.
+Horton Hall had been neglected but was purchased the same year by George Harold Winterbottom, a wealthy industrialist, together with the greater estate including land and properties in the villages and parishes of Horton, Hackleton, Piddington, Quinton, Preston Deanery, Stoke Goldington, Ravenstone, Roade and Hanslope.
 Winterbottom set about extending the house, adding a new front and entrance hall to the north side, squaring the building off and completely refurbishing the interior, commissioning a series of large murals on canvas by Sir Frank Brangwyn.
 Winterbottom breathed new life in to the estate by building a new village hall at Hackleton and donating a cricket ground and pavilion for the newly formed Horton House Cricket Club, which thrive today.